luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-holds the key to opening up the fence doors so you want to utilize your fat stores you have to drop your insulin levels now how am I gonna drop your fill your insulin is right now there's only one way for me to drop your insulin levels and that's to put you on a
+holds the key to opening up the fence doors so you want to utilize your fat stores you have to drop your insulin levels now how am I going to drop your fill your insulin is right now there's only one way for me to drop your insulin levels and that's to put you on a